-We understand parenting time of your child is a very emotional law topic, especially during the holidays.
 Masters Law Group represents individuals in both their initial quest to set a parenting time schedule, as well as parents looking to modify a previously determined schedule.
-Are you facing a family law issue involving the children?
-Contact us here today to schedule a consultation.
+Here are a couple parenting time and visitation tips you can follow in honor or visit your relatives day.